 Usage Rights

-As long as you’ve selected a winner, and signed the Copyright Transfer Agreement, you get full intellectual rights, distribution rights, and general “Don’t touch that, it’s mine.” rights.
-There’s really not much else to say on the subject.
-The design you get is completely yours, so go forth and make money with it!
+In my experience, usage rights are always the most contentious issue with logo makers like this.
+Thankfully, as long as you’ve selected a winner and signed the Copyright Transfer Agreement, you get full intellectual rights and distribution rights.
+The design you get is completely yours, so go forth and make money with it.

 99designs is one of the best logo design services in terms of the customer experience, but it’s also pricey.

-If you need a long-term design provider, though, you should check out the plans 99designs’ currently has on offer.
-It’s worth the extra money just for the headaches you’ll avoid.
+If you need a long-term designer, though, you should also check out the plans 99designs’ Pro subscription.
+It’s worth the extra money if you plan to use the platform often and want to avoid otherwise pricey add-ons like private and invite-only contests.

 FAQ